ju-baer/implementations/gqa/README.md

 ## 2. The idea: fewer key/value heads than query heads

-Ordinary **multi-head attention (MHA)** gives every query head its own private key head and value head — `n_heads` of each. **Multi-query attention (MQA)**, an earlier and more aggressive idea, goes to the other
+Ordinary **multi-head attention (MHA)** gives every query head its own private key head and value head, `n_heads` of each. **Multi-query attention (MQA)**, an earlier and more aggressive idea, goes to the other
 extreme: every query head shares the *exact same single* key head and value head.
-MQA shrinks the cache a lot, but can hurt quality — one shared K/V pair has to serve every query head's needs at once.
+MQA shrinks the cache a lot, but can hurt quality, one shared K/V pair has to serve every query head's needs at once.

 **GQA sits in between.** Split the query heads into a small number of